James Brown as the preacher doing a soul-blazing sermon that gets his church going.

-The entire fourth quarter of the movie, which starts with this very famous exchange:
+The entire climactic chase scene of the movie, which starts with this very famous exchange:

 The overall tone is triumphant, though, considering how final scene plays out.
 The band doesn't let a little thing like prison change anything.
 No matter where they are, or what's happened, they will always be making music, and they will always get people dancing.

-The soundtrack to both movies are musical CMoA in my opinion—If you can't tap your feet during the musical numbers there must be something wrong with you!
+The soundtracks to both movies are musical CMoA in my opinion—If you can't tap your feet during the musical numbers there must be something wrong with you!

-And considering the shear number of musical genres represented.
+Consider the sheer number of musical genres represented.